Ye Jia: South China

 At the beginning of the 2019–20 season, Ye joined South China as an amateur player.

 International career

 As a Chinese national, according to the FIFA Statues, he became eligible for the Hong Kong national football team following two years of residency in Hong Kong.
-Hong Kong's coach Tsang Wai Chung selected Ye Jia for the training section before the start of the 2010–11 season.
+Hong Kong's coach Tsang Wai Chung selected Ye for the training section before the start of the 2010–11 season.

+On 4 October 2010, Ye made his international debut for Hong Kong in a friendly match against India.